-For the most part, driving in Canada is very similar to driving in the United States, but there are some overall differences (especially in that speed is measured in kilometres per hour, not miles per hour) as well as some provincial rules of the road that vary (e.g., no right-hand turn on a red in Quebec).
+For the most part, driving in Canada is very similar to driving in the United States, but there are some slight differences in the laws and provincial rules of the road that vary between the countries—especially in that speed is measured in kilometers (not mile) per hour and that there are no right-hand turns on red lights allowed in Montreal (however, you can turn right on red in the rest of Quebec).

 Driving Requirements in Canada

 You need a valid driver's license and proof of auto insurance to drive a car in Canada.
 A driver's license and insurance from the United States are also valid in Canada for up to six months (at which point you may be required to exchange it for a Canadian driver's license).
 However, visitors from other countries are advised to get an International Driving Permit (IDP) if they plan to stay for longer than 6 months and will need to purchase insurance to rent a car.

 Checklist for Driving in Canada

 - Proof of auto insurance (required)

 Individual driving laws can vary by province or territory in Canada, but for the most part, the basics for driving in Canada remain the same regardless of region—and are often quite similar to driving in America, such as driving on the right side of the road.
 However, there are some major differences between the rules of the road in the United States and Canada.